PowerShell Event ID 4104 explained: scriptblock logging for DFIR

 The high-signal patterns in a corpus of 4104 records:

-A single match alone is not always malicious (admins use DownloadString too), but the combinations are.
-Pivot from 4104 to the matching Sysmon event 1 / 4688 by timestamp + process to recover the full invocation context.
+A single match alone is not always malicious (admins use DownloadString too).
+The combinations are.
+Pivot from 4104 to the matching Sysmon event 1 or 4688 by timestamp + process to recover the full invocation context.

 title: Suspicious PowerShell Scriptblock - Offensive Tool Indicators